Turboliner: RTL-III

 In 1998, Amtrak and the State of New York began the High Speed Rail Improvement Program, a $185 million effort to improve service over the Empire Corridor.
 A key component was the reconstruction of all seven RTL Turboliner trainsets to the RTL-III specification.
 New York selected Super Steel Schenectady to perform the work, and the first two trainsets were to enter service in 1999.
 Numerous delays pushed the start of service to April 2003.
 Of the five additional trainsets, originally scheduled to enter service in 2002, only one was completed and it never entered revenue service.
 All seven trainsets were renumbered in 2001 to prevent duplicate numbers with the new GE P42DCs and were painted in new Acela-style livery.
 One of the rebuilt RTL-IIIs was tested on the night of February 15, 2001, reaching 125 mph.

 The first rebuilt RTL-III entered service on April 14, 2003.
 The agreement between Amtrak and New York provided that New York would take ownership of the rebuilt trainsets once Amtrak had "fully accepted" them for regular revenue service.
 Amtrak withdrew all RTL-IIIs from service in June after problems developed with the air-conditioning systems.
 In 2004, New York sued Amtrak in federal court for $477 million, both for not operating the trainsets and for failing to complete track work in the Empire Corridor to permit regular 125 mph operation.
 Amtrak mothballed the equipment at its maintenance facility in Bear, Delaware.
 Joseph H. Boardman, then-Commissioner of the New York State Department of Transportation (and a future president of Amtrak), accused Amtrak of "stealing" the trains and threatened to find a new vendor for the state's intercity rail service.
-Conventional Amfleet equipment replaced the trainsets in revenue service.
+Conventional locomotives and Amfleet equipment replaced the trainsets in revenue service.

 In April 2005, New York reached a settlement with Super Steel to close the rehabilitation project for $5.5 million, requiring them to stop work on the project, cover remaining costs, and move four unfinished trains into storage at a nearby industrial park.
 This settlement, when added to the $64.8 million previously spent, brought total project expenses—the results of which were three rehabilitated trainsets and four others in various states of repair—to $70.3 million.
 In 2007, Amtrak and New York settled their own lawsuit, with Amtrak paying New York $20 million.
 Amtrak and New York further agreed to commit $10 million each to implement track improvements in the Empire Corridor.
 New York, which was paying $150,000 per year to store the unused trains, auctioned off its four surplus Turboliners in 2012 for $420,000, including spare parts; scrapping began in 2013.